 - Walk-ins are welcome, however reservations are recommended

-*** Our minimum rental is 3 hours and due to our closing time of 5 pm, the last rental will go out at 2 pm.
-Please plan accordingly to make the most of your experience on the water***
+*Please note, our minimum rental is 3 hours and due to our boats needing to be back by 4:30 pm, the last rental will go out at 2 pm.
+Please plan accordingly to make the most of your experience on the water*

-Please note that it does require some experience to paddle in the 1000 Islands and venturing off on your own comes with a handful of risks.
-There are busy boating channels, cruise ships, freighters, strong currents, fast changing weather and 1,864 islands to get lost in.
+Paddlers require some experience to paddle in the 1000 Islands, and venturing off on your own comes with some risks.
+There are busy boating channels, cruise ships, freighters, strong currents, fast changing weather and 1,864 islands to navigate in.

-Even if you have been paddling for several years, it is common for paddlers to run into unexpected trouble.
+Even if you have been paddling for several years, it is not uncommon for paddlers to run into unexpected situations.
 We recommend you have a certification course before renting equipment for your own kayaking adventures in the 1000 Islands.

 If you do not have a certification course, our guided tours will prove very worthwhile with the added safety and detailed knowledge of the river’s vibrant ecology, fascinating history and unique geology.
 Our ‘Local Flavours’ island lunch is incredible and our guides can take you right into the hidden beaches and marshlands that you may otherwise miss on your own.